GET STARTED NOW.

 Getting organized, in this context, means collecting all your essays (and their word counts and due dates) on one document.
 This allows you to identify similarities among the essays.
 You can then figure out how you might repurpose essays for different schools.

-Developing all your topics before your start writing anything is the best way to gain control over an otherwise unwieldy task.
+Organizing also entails sketching out your topics before you start writing.
+This is the best way to gain control over an otherwise unwieldy task.
 Crafting ideas with patience and thoughtfulness will eliminate the second-guessing that crops up after you've worked for hours on subjects you picked in haste.

 Okay.
 Let's go.
 Right now.
 One step at a time...